SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-itachi_uchiha.md

 The SunPy database module enables users to manage files on a disk, or a network hosted database.
 Users can find files by using physical parameters such as wavelength, time etc. or by using attributes such as instrument name.
 Queries can also be combined to form complex queries.

 The database module also acts as a proxy and can handle downloading files from different clients.
 It takes queries and if the user wants to download files, the database makes the query and downloads the files, with the option of the user specifying the download path.
-It also has a caching mechanism so that if a same download query is made the second time, the files aren’t redownloaded.
+It also has a caching mechanism so that if a same download query is made the second time, the files aren't redownloaded.

 The first part of the project would involve making several modifications to the database module used by SunPy to integrate the Fido interface with the database which will enable users to use only the Fido to make queries, instead of making separate queries for separate clients like VSO, LightCurve etc. Currently in the internal working of the database uses VSO queries, VSO download methods etc. So, for different individual clients like LightCurve, the user has to supply separate queries. *So, using the Fido store and query in the database, we can store many types of data in the database.
 Currently, only VSO and HEK data can be stored in the database.*